CUPiD Documentation#

 $ cd CUPiD

-$ mamba env create -f environments/dev-environment.yml
+$ mamba env create -f environments/cupid-infrastructure.yml

-$ conda activate cupid-dev
+$ conda activate cupid-infrastructure

-$ which cupid-run
+$ which cupid-diagnostics

 $ mamba env create -f environments/cupid-analysis.yml